 Instead of buying my own WiFi router to replace the AirPort Extreme however, I decided to rent a So-net WiFi router preconfigured for IPoE IPv6 service and DS-Lite (IPv4 over IPv6).
 The So-Net WiFi router is free for the first 7 months, ¥400 a month there after.
 So-net tech support said I could return the router at any time in the first 7 months, no questions asked.
 These things can change so be sure to confirm any rental agreement with your internet provider.

-I’m sure that NEC, Buffalo and I-O DATA WiFi Routers can be configured for DS-Lite as well but after a year of wrangling with AirPort Extreme configurations, I was done with doing my own IPv6 setup.
+NEC, Buffalo and I-O DATA WiFi Routers can be configured for DS-Lite and Map-E as well but after a year of wrangling with AirPort Extreme configurations, I was done with doing my own IPv6 setup.

 I ran with both AirPort Extreme and the So-net rental WiFi router for a few weeks until I was sure IPoE IPv6 and DS-Lite were working OK, then pulled the plug on AirPort.
 The only tweak on the So-net WiFi router side was renaming the default WiFi network names and login passwords.